jatzz10/problem-solutions/problem-1/README.md

-Problem explained here in one of my newsletter -> https://coderamen.substack.com/p/improve-your-problem-solving-skills
+Problem explained here in one of my newsletter posts -> https://engineersjournal.substack.com/p/what-led-me-to-start-coding